 4. Choosing the wrong platform

 Your eCommerce platform can truly make or break your business.
 Choosing the wrong eCommerce platform will affect your website’s SEO that can lead to a range of issues like revenue loss, lower conversions, traffic reduction, security issues, poor design, and much more.
+This is one of the most common ecommerce marketing mistakes that you can avoid.
 Make sure you take the time to choose the right platform for your eCommerce website.
 A proper eCommerce platform must have the following SEO built-in features.

 - Rapid Load Time

 - Mobile Optimized